 Fraud is understood as any act of obtaining an illicit advantage for you or others.
 In order to mitigate this risk, below are some measures taken by Dock.

-Any natural person and legal person, whose name is identified in any restriction or sanctions list will not be allowed to be registered at Dock's platform.
+- Restriction or Sanctions List - Any individual or company, whose name is identified in any restriction or sanctions list will be rejected.

 It is composed of processes built to identify any illicit or fraudulent actions from any transactions performed through Dock's platform, such as ideological falsehood and internet scams.